JasonMartin85/fullstack-management-system-zprefix/README.md

 > Note: Successful logins create session cookies.
 Want to use a different account?
 Make sure you log out first!

+### Registering for an account
+  - This screen requires all fields be filled in before registering a new user
+  - Users cannot create new accounts with the duplicate usernames, be original!

 ### Home Screen Viewing all trees
   - After a successful login, or by clicking the visitor link you will be navigated to the home page.
   - This page displays all trees currently stored in the database.
   - Clicking any tree will direct you to the detail page for that particular tree.
   - After navigating away clicking "The Forest Floor" on the navbar will return you home.

+### My Tree view
+  > Note: This view is unavailable for visitors!
+  - This page displays every tree that was added to the database by the current logged in user.
+  - Keep in mind, if you have added no trees the table will be blank!

 ### Individual Tree View
   - This page displays details, description, and an image of the chosen tree.